mnuhurr/freqresp/README.md

 progress!

 todo:
-- input filtering for the frequency response?
+- input filtering for the frequency response? (or otherwise more sophisticated way to measure)
+- one frequency sweep
 - ...

+Currently the frequency sweep is done in a such dummy way that the record/play is launched separately for every measured frequency.
+This causes overhead since a small part in the beginning of the recording is discarded to ensure stable conditions.

 ### Configuration
 All settings are placed in the file `settings.yaml`.
 The following settings can be tuned: